igrishaev/farseer/README.md

  {:id 84590 :jsonrpc "2.0" :result 7}]
 ~~~

-Some important notes on this:
+Some important notes on batches:

-- There will be only one HTTP request under the hood.
+- There will be only one HTTP request.

-- The order of the result maps always match the order of the initial tasks.
+- The order of the result maps always match the order of the tasks.

 - If one of the tasks fails, you'll get a negative map for it.
 The whole request
-  won't crush.
+  won't fail.

 ~~~clojure
 (client/batch client